 When you type the centos-art command in your terminal, the operating system trys to execute that command.
 In order to execute the command, the operating system needs to know where it is, so the operating system uses the PATH environment variable to look for that command location.
-If your system was prepared to use CentOS Artwork Repository correctly (see Section 3.57 [trunk Scripts Bash Functions Verify], page 83), you should have a symbolic link inside '~/bin/' directory that points to the 'centos-art.sh' script file.
+If your system was prepared to use CentOS Artwork Repository correctly (- Removed(pxref:trunk Scripts Bash Functions Verify) -), you should have a symbolic link inside '~/bin/' directory that points to the 'centos-art.sh' script file.
 As '~/bin/' directory is, by default, inside PATH environment variable, the execution of centos-art command runs the 'centos-art.sh' script.